 Here is the hard part though.
 I genuinely aimed to reconcile with her.
 If I wasn’t genuine in my effort, she would have seen right through me and I would have accomplished nothing.

 I kept at it and over time it worked!
 As I built trust with her, it changed everything.
-She stopped making my life difficult — in her ever so cunning and crafty ways — and even started to give me credit for the things I did (who saw that coming?).
+She stopped making my life difficult and even started to give me credit for the things I did (who saw that coming?).

 2. Create Alignment: The Power of Communication